 Prehypertension can be prevented from becoming high blood pressure (hypertension).
-Get food and lifestyle tips from SingHealth Polyclinics.
+Get food and lifestyle tips from SingHealth Polyclinics (SHP).

 Prehypertension can develop into high blood pressure (hypertension) if you do not take steps to take charge of it.

-Prehypertension: 7 tips to prevent or reverse it
+Prehypertension (pre high blood pressure): 7 Tips to prevent or reverse it

 Cut down on salt (sodium)